GCR Class 2: New locomotive

-A project has now been launched to build a new member of this class (No. 567) to modern engineering standards (using metric steel and specifications) for running on the Great Central Railway.
+A project was launched in 2024 to build a new member of this class (No. 567) to modern engineering standards (using metric steel and specifications) for running on the Great Central Railway.
 It is a semi-new build locomotive being erected at Ruddington on the GCR Northern section.
-The build, with a potential boiler, cylinder block and tender chassis already found, and the rest costing about £950,000.
-A subsuquent review of the proposed boiler, needing some work to be usable, has led the group to actively consider a new-build boiler at a cost of little more than the repair costs (it being a round top fire box saturated steam boiler).
-The bogie wheels are identical to those on the 'Brighton Atlantic Project', however the Bluebell Railway have declined to release the pattern, so the group will have to make a new one - other new-build projects based on Kitson design/manufacture may also have useful parts.
-Design work is well advanced with over 350 drawings having already been created, studied and reviewed for manufacture.
-New methodology is being considered for casting using 'Polypatterns' created by 3D printing, a considerable cost saving.
+The build, with a potential boiler, cylinder block and tender chassis already found, and the rest costing about £400,000.